 You are already on a Hybrid Integration journey.
 Most organizations are supporting classic integration patterns (e.g. files, transactions), APIs, and maybe even cloud-based application integrations (e.g. iPaaS).
 The next step is to bring these separate patterns into a platform environment to support new roles for producing and consuming new integrations.

 - Do a sample project to prove the value

 - Ask for a budget to move Hybrid Integration forward

 - Find a solution partner that has a vision that aligns to your vision – look for partnerships with the specialized products you are using (e.g., Stoplight, Ping Identity, Streamdata.io, etc.)

-Learn more about Hybrid Integration Platform.
+Learn more about Hybrid Integration Platform in the resource library.